Climate change adaptation strategies on the German coast: Adaptation strategies in coastal protection

-Coastal Protection Policy
+Coastal protection policy

 Coastal protection in Germany is organised and structured by legal regulations.
 Climate change adaptation in Germany has to be integrated in coastal protection plans on all spatial levels in order to achieve effective adaptation of the coastal protection sector.
 German administration distinguishes between active and passive coastal protection.
-Active coastal protection refers to measures that support floodplain reclamation and approaches to relocate acting forces (current, breaking wave) seawards (e.g. by beach nourishment) whereas passive coastal protestion solidifies the shoreline (so-called hold the line approaches) and supports the absorption of incoming forces to avoid harmful consequences.
+Active coastal protection refers to measures that support floodplain reclamation and approaches to relocate acting forces (current, breaking wave) seawards (e.g. by beach nourishment) whereas passive coastal protection solidifies the shoreline (so-called hold the line approaches) and supports the absorption of incoming forces to avoid harmful consequences.
 Passive coastal protection can include seawalls, groynes, detached breakwaters, and revetments.
 Important actors in coastal risk management are political authorities, inhabitants of the respective region (households) as well as investors.

 Traditionally, coastal protection in Germany is focussed on technical protection measures (i.a. levees, artificial flood barriers).
 This approach has already been followed in the Generalplan Deichverstärkung, Deichverkürzung und Küstenschutz des Landes Schleswig-Holstein of 1963, a specific coastal protection plan for Schleswig-Holstein.
 Today (2017-2020), technical measures are still most probable to be funded by the state.
 According to the German Federal agency for the environment (UBA), coastal protection currently focusses on the fortification and heightening of levees and other protective structures, including retaining structures.
-It is a matter of discussion if and how these types of linear “hard” protection measures can in the face of climate change be extended to planar “soft” protection measures (e.g. (re-)instalment of shallow water areas to simultaneously reach nature conservation and climate protection goals).
+It is a matter of discussion if and how these types of linear "hard" protection measures can in the face of climate change be extended to planar "soft" protection measures (e.g. (re-)instalment of shallow water areas to simultaneously reach nature conservation and climate protection goals).